Uninhabitable Property Mortgages

 Jon Nixon

-If you’re looking to get a mortgage on an uninhabitable or unfinished home, there are some important things you should understand about this type of property.
+If you’re looking to get a mortgage on an uninhabitable or unfinished home, you should understand some important things about this type of property.

 This guide covers all the essential details you need to know about what makes a house uninhabitable.
-You’ll also learn if it’s possible to get a mortgage on one in the UK, and where to find the expert support you’ll need.
+You’ll also learn if getting a mortgage on one in the UK is possible and where to find the expert support you’ll need.

 Can you get a mortgage on an ‘uninhabitable’ property?